 If only God can be called good, as Jesus said, and God called His creation “good”, then a good creation must be perfect.
 A “very good” creation?
 We can only speculate what that means in the light of Jesus’ words.

-You may be wandering what’s up with my site name and what’s up with the tagline.
+You may be wondering what’s up with my site name and what’s up with the tagline.
 Well, here’s some details while I test out this WordPress QuickPress feature…

 Selah is a word used in the bible in the book of Psalms.
 It’s often used as an interjection between significant portions of songs.
 It’s used many times.

-The “Pause, and calmly think on that.” comes from bracketed text following every occurence of “Selah” in the Amplified translation of the bible.
+The “Pause, and calmly think on that.” comes from bracketed text following every occurrence of “Selah” in the Amplified translation of the bible.
 Here’s an example: